moviet/session-scary/README.md

   ```

   **Notes** :
-	 > if you refresh the browser the values will be **save** in session at first, it may useful for (eg. token, random, url)
+  > When you refresh the browser the values will be **save** in session at first, it may useful for (eg. token, random, url)
   like common when you close the browser, everything will gone.

 ### Generate Multiple Session